 5.1 Structure and chemical identification

-Crotonic acid, which has a trans configuration, is distinguished from its cis isomer, isocrotonic acid, by the position of its double bond.
-It is sometimes confused with other carboxylic acids such as butyric acid, but its specific chemical structure allows it to be differentiated.
-Its synonyms include alpha-crotonic acid and beta-methylacrylic acid, names often used in the chemical industry.
+Crotonic acid, with its trans configuration, is distinguished from its cis isomer, isocrotonic acid, by the position of its double bond.
+It is sometimes confused with other carboxylic acids such as butyric acid, but its specific chemical structure allows for its differentiation.
+Synonyms include alpha-crotonic acid and beta-methylacrylic acid, names often used in the chemical industry.

 6. Properties and dangers of crotonic acid